arindayum/food-supply-share/TECHNICAL_DOCS.md

 ---

-This documentation provides a comprehensive understanding of the Food Supply application's technical aspects, enabling developers to effectively maintain and extend the project.
+This documentation provides a comprehensive understanding of the Food Share application's technical aspects, enabling developers to effectively maintain and extend the project.